mjpritchard/test-decap-help/content/docs/batch-computing/slurm-scheduler-overview.md

 ---
 aliases: /article/4880-batch-scheduler-slurm-overview
 date: 2023-02-20 21:38:47
-description: Batch scheduler Slurm overview
+description: 'Overview of the LOTUS batch scheduler, Slurm'
-slug: batch-scheduler-slurm-overview
+slug: slurm-scheduler-overview
-title: SLURM scheduler overview
+title: Slurm scheduler overview
 ---

 This article gives an overview of the Slurm Scheduler.